Once bed bugs have made it into your home, they’re tricky to get rid of. The best solution is PREVENTION.

-- Don’t leave clothing, cloth suitcases or backpacks lying on the bed or on any location where you suspect an infestation.
+- Don’t leave clothing, cloth suitcases, or backpacks lying on the bed or on any location where you suspect that there may be an infestation.

 - Keep all cloth away from these areas by using hangers or hooks and putting suitcases on luggage stands or on another hard surface.